MalayaSociety/malaya-society-5fc72/content/pages/index.md

       value: Stackbit Exto Theme
       keyName: property
     - name: 'og:description'
-      value: The preview of the Exto theme
+      value: >-
+        We seek to spread awareness of Malaysian culture and heritage across the region, working with other organisations and government agencies.
       keyName: property
     - name: 'og:image'
       value: images/exto_preview.png